Melvin-Abraham/Google-Assistant-Unofficial-Desktop-Client/.github/CONTRIBUTING.md

 Thinking about the contributors, Google Assistant Unofficial Desktop Client follows some coding rules to enforce/keep the linting and code simple, readable, and understandable.
 Also, it's essential to:

-1. Have the [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension installed in your Editor/IDLE.
+1. Have the [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension installed in your Editor.

-2. Make sure you have this piece of code in your `settings.json` file to enforce and apply the `.prettierrc` formatting file:
+2. Make sure you have this line in your `settings.json` file to set the Prettier extension as default formatter.
+This would enforce the `.prettierrc` formatting to your code when you format:

     ```json
     "editor.defaultFormatter": "esbenp.prettier-vscode"